-Men look on as the excavation goes on The provincial governor, Shah Waliullah Adeeb, said: "We cannot continue the search and rescue operation any more, as the houses are under metres of mud.
+The provincial governor, Shah Waliullah Adeeb, said: "We cannot continue the search and rescue operation any more, as the houses are under metres of mud.
 We will offer prayers for the victims and make the area a mass grave."

 One woman in the village, Begam Nesar, said that 13 of her family members were under the mud.
 They included her mother, father, brothers, sisters and children.
 She said she had been visiting relatives at a nearby village when the disaster struck.